 “The whole Proud thing is like a modern version of Motown – taking the talent and travelling around the country with it … The Pacifican influence can be found in the beats we use, our accents our singing inflections and language.
 We sound like Polynesians and we're proud of it.
 I hate that whole mimicking of America thing – we've got our music scene which is really strong.”

-He followed that up by starting his own label, Urban Pacifika Records (UPR), and putting out his own compilation, Pioneers of A Pacifikan Frontier, in 1996.
+He followed that up by starting his own label, Urban Pacifika Records (UPR) in 1996, dropping a string of critically and commercially successful singles by Moizna, AKA Brown, and Lost Tribe, and putting out his own compilation, Pioneers of A Pacifikan Frontier, in 1999.

 Phil Fuemana: “I recorded a demo of eight tracks and that had: AKA Brown, Moizna, the Lost Tribe, Dei Hamo … I shopped it, because I’d just done the Proud thing.
 It had been like a year or two.
 And we were feeling like ‘man, we gotta get into the game at the Alan [Jansson] end, where we’re making the calls.
 Instead of being called on.’”